Our notification letters have been sent to all our submitting artists.To see our 2017 artist list, Click Here.

 This biennial exhibition was established to provide a venue for quilters of all faiths who see their work as a connection to the sacred and/or as an expression of their spiritual journey.
-The first exhibit was held in 2001 and the exhibit is held in June of odd numbered years.
-Our next exhibit is in 2015 and will be held July 10-26, 2015 at Floris Methodist Church, in Herndon, VA (outside Washington DC).
+The first exhibit was held in 2001 and the exhibit is held in the summer of odd numbered years.
+Our next exhibit is July 7-23, 2017 and will be held outside Washington DC.

-Sacred Threads is open only to quilters within the United States and Canada.
+Sacred Threads is open only to artists within the United States and Canada.
 Only quilts or quilted hangings will be considered.
-A quilt is a fabric sandwich comprised of three layers: a top, a back and filling which are held together with quilting or tying threads.
 Integration of non-fabric items is acceptable; however, 3D pieces, altered books and items mounted on stretcher bars or framed cannot be accommodated.

 Quilts submitted should explore themes of joy, spirituality, peace/brotherhood, inspiration, grief, or healing.
 Quilts must be an original design or an original execution of a traditional pattern.